JSheare/TGF_and_glow_search_program/README.md

 Finally, to begin a search, simply click the 'Start' button.
-Output from the search will now appear onscreen, and search results will be stored in a folder called 'Results' located inside the directory specified in the 'Export Location' entry box (same as program location by default).
+Output from the search will now appear onscreen, and search results will be stored in a folder called 'Results' located inside the directory specified in the 'Export Location' entry box (present working directory by default).

 The search can be stopped at any time by clicking the 'Stop' button, and text can be cleared from onscreen by clicking 'Clear Text'.
 You can also reset the entered dates/detector/modes all at once by clicking the 'Reset' button.

 ### **Program Modes:**
 The program has several 'modes' that give it enhanced functionality.
 To run the program with any of the modes, simply check the mode's corresponding tick box.
-Here's a list of each mode and their functions:
+Here's a list of each mode and its function:
 <br/>
 #### **Normal Modes:**

-- **'allscints' Mode** - This mode tells the program to run the short event search algorithm on all the scintillators (by default the program only searches the large plastic scintillator).
+- **'allscints' Mode** - This mode tells the program to run the short event search algorithm on all the scintillators individually (by default the program only searches the large plastic scintillator).

 - **'template' Mode** - In order to accurately calibrate the large plastic scintillator, the program needs a template.
 New templates must be made for each new detector location, and this mode allows you to make the template.
-To make templates, follow the instructions given by the program to adjust the vertical lines to match the locations of the compton shoulders.
+To make templates, follow the instructions given by the program and adjust the vertical lines to match the locations of the compton shoulders.
 A picture of what the template should look like is located in the program's GitHub repository: https://github.com/JSheare/TGF_and_glow_search_program (look for 'lp calibration example.JPG').